-Fieldhouse Media has been featured in: The New York Times, ESPN.com, USA Today, National Sports Journalism Institute, The Tulsa World, Journal Record, Campus Technology, The Daily O’Collegian, Edmond Outlook, along with various radio and TV appearances.
+Fieldhouse Media has been featured in: The New York Times, ESPN.com, USA Today, Associated Press, Forbes, BusinessOfCollegeSports.com, Bleacher Report, National Sports Journalism Institute, The Tulsa World, Journal Record, Campus Technology, The Daily O’Collegian, Edmond Outlook, along with various radio and TV appearances.

-An energetic and engaging speaker, Kevin DeShazo has a natural ability to connect with student-athletes.
-He is passionate about seeing student-athletes and coaches utilize social media platforms in a positive way to enhance their careers, both in sports and in business.
-He has spoken on over 40 campuses to over 15,000 student-athletes, coaches and staff, and is a sought after presenter at conventions.
+Author of iAthlete: Impacting Student-Athletes of a Digital Generation, Kevin DeShazo has a natural ability to connect with student-athletes.
+He is passionate about seeing student-athletes and coaches utilize social media platforms in a positive way to enhance their careers, both in and out of sports.
+He has spoken on over 40 campuses to over 25,000 student-athletes, coaches and staff, and is a sought after speaker at conventions, having presented at CoSIDA, the NCAA Convention and the Collegiate Athletics Leadership Symposium (twice).
 Kevin also enjoys the role of consultant and, as a Senior Strategist with Smirk New Media (Oklahoma’s largest social media strategy firm), has partnered with individuals and companies of all sizes, integrating them into the world of Twitter, Facebook, YouTube and more.

 With an undergraduate degree from Oklahoma State and an MBA from Oklahoma Baptist University, Kevin, along with his wife, Megan and sons, Gabe and Noah, calls Oklahoma City home.
 Kevin also serves on the board of directors for The Spero Project, a non-profit organization, and was nominated for the 2012 okcBIZ Forty Under 40, as honored as an Innovator of the Year for FieldTrack, a web-based platform that monitors the social media activity of student-athletes and coaches.